kalex19/GameBoard/README.md

 * User can play other users
 * User can create an account
 * User can choose difficulty level
+* Work on speed performance levels so the app and app assets load quicker

 ## Developers